PrincetonUniversity/hpc_beginning_workshop/src/files/index.md

 Some useful flags:

-`rm -f` (and combinable as `rm -rf`) - These delete a file (or files/directories with `-r`) and also override any prompts for confirmation, which will still be offered based on the files permissions.
+`rm -f` (and combinable as `rm -rf`) - These delete a file (or files/directories with `-r`) and also override any prompts for confirmation.
 This is a bulldozer.
 Aim carefully.